kene111/Medical-Information-Search-Engine/README.md

    3. ```related_db.parquet```: This file contains the dataframe consisting of the ```related_drugs``` and the ```related_drugs_url``` columns, where ```related_drugs``` acts as a foreign key to db.parquet
 2. ```pre_trained_storage```: This folder contains the pickled file named ```pre-trained_embedder.pkl```, containing learned embeddings and the pre-trained embedding model.
 3. ```request_handler```: This folder contains the module the handles pre-processing and making sure the request data is in a format that can be accessed easily through out the system.
-4. ```semantic```: This folder contains the module that handles the performing semantic search and return n number of results.
+4. ```semantic```: This folder contains the module that performs semantic search and returns n number of results.
 5. ```utils```: This folder contains utility modules and functions.
 These include:
     1. ```data_embedder.py```: This module is used to properly clean and embed the query.
     2. ```system_security.py```: This module makes sure the request data is in the correct format with expected keys and datatypes.